Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language Models in Science Education: Applications of Multimodal LLMs for Science Education

 \subsubsection{Fostering the Uses of Scientific Language}

 Learning scientific language is a major aspect of science education \cite{Wellington2001,Nielsen2012}.
 But non-scientists, like students, often find scientific language to be severely limiting and difficult \cite{Gardner2012}.
 From the perspective of multimedia learning, it is essential that the text and image information is understandable to the learner \cite{Jung2019}.
 MLLMs could be used in this context to help students recall and remember scientific terms in images or diagrams.
-Using MLLMs, learners can adaptively augment verbal information like technical language, or have technical terms explained on the fly, for example, from a scientific podcast.
+Using MLLMs, learners can adaptively augment textual information like technical language, or have technical terms explained on the fly, for example, from a scientific podcast.
+Previous unimodal learning material, visuals such as images or diagrams, are supplemented by a second modality, textual information like technical language (cf. Section 3).